jackyzha0/jackyzha0.github.io/content/thoughts/Design Justice.md

 ## Quotes
 ### Defining Design Justice
-How larger systems -- including norms, values, and assumptions -- are encoded in and reproduced through the design of sciotechnical systems. (artifacts have politics)
+How larger systems -- including norms, values, and assumptions -- are encoded in and reproduced through the design of sociotechnical systems. ([Do Artifacts Have Politics](thoughts/Do%20Artifacts%20Have%20Politics.md))

 Design justice rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face